 - Pregnancy.

-If you were not promoted as a result of some form of discrimination, with help from an experienced employment law attorney at the Shouse Law Group, you can obtain financial compensation in the form of:
+If you were not promoted as a result of a discriminatory reason, our employment lawyers can help you obtain financial compensation in the form of:

 - Lost wages